ngr900/fx-nbp/README.md

 If data is requested for a date on which no table was published (for example, "A" table rates on a Sunday, or "B" table rates on a Thursday), the API will unceremoniously throw up a 404.

-This library currently only supports "A" tables.
-This library validates the provided dates to make sure the call is valid.
+This library currently only supports "A" tables and validates the provided dates to make sure the call is valid (i.e. asking for rates published on a working day).

 ## Date adjustment